Strawberry Fire (2016): Events

 The Incident Command Post, from which the effort to extinguish the fire was commanded.

 The Strawberry Fire was caused by a lightning strike, probably on August 5 or 6.
 The fire remained unreported until August 8, 2016, when two campers noticed it.
 Subsequently, the fire grew quickly, and started to fill the canyon, as the temperatures were high, and the wind was strong.
 It was carried mostly by white firs, pinyons, junipers, and sagebrushes.
 By August 11, the fire had grown to a size of 4493 acres, and had been 20% contained.
 The extinguishing effort was led by "Great Basin Incident Management Team 7", that had 48 members.
 The mission of the firefighters was to minimize the threat of the fire to humans, to minimize the damage to power lines, and to prevent the wildfire from spreading to the habitat of the sage-grouse and the Bonneville cutthroat trout, a threatened species, in Mill Creek.
 To save the latter, eight park officials relocated in under four hours a total of more than 200 trouts from the Strawberry Creek to the Silver Creek.

 On August 11, a total of 348 people were working to extinguish the fire, who had four helicopters, nine fire engines, and one bulldozer to their disposal.
 Moreover, the firefighters were assisted by a DC-10 Air Tanker, that dropped fire retardant on the Strawberry Fire, the next day.
 During the following days, the Strawberry Fire started to grow less fast, and the containment rate increased.
 While fighting the Strawberry Fire, a firefighter of the Lolo Hotshots, a hotshot crew of the U.S. Forest Service based in Montana, lost his life after a tree fell on him on August 13.
 The U.S. Forest Service started an investigation into his death as a result.
-He was honored by dozens of firefighters and police officers on August 17 at a funeral procession between a Las Vegas funeral home and North Las Vegas Airport after a private memorial service was held.
+He was honored by dozens of firefighters and police officers on August 17 at a funeral procession between Las Vegas funeral home and North Las Vegas Airport after a private memorial service was held.
 Afterwards, his body was flown to his hometown, Bellows Falls, Vermont, where another memorial service was held.
 A third memorial service was held in Missoula, Montana.

 By the end of August 14, just over half of the wildfire had been contained.
 The following days, two more helicopters were deployed, bringing the total to six.
 In the meantime, the number of personnel on the incident had reached a maximum of 529 on August 15, when the Strawberry Fire was 76% contained.
 The Strawberry Fire was fully contained around 06:00 PM on August 19.
 The command over the extinguishing operation had been handed over that day to a type 3 incident management team.